Colon and Rectal Trauma

 Destructive colon trauma includes those in which there is a loss of some of the colon as part of the injury.
 More than half of the colon wall has been injured, or the blood supply to the colon has been compromised.
 Their injuries were traditionally treated with a colostomy because of the high risk of a blood infection following these types of injuries.
 Some research studies, however, have shown that primary repair of these injuries is possible without an increase in complications.

-Watch YouTube Video: Enhanced Recovery After Surgery for Colorectal Patients.
-Doctors from the Barnes-Jewish Hospital discusses how the enhanced recovery surgery program can help patients recover faster after a colorectal surgery.
+In the following video, doctors from Barnes-Jewish Hospital discuss how the enhanced recovery surgery program can help patients recover faster after colorectal surgery.